euresa/euresa/README.md

 - 👋 Hey there!
-Sam Eure here.
 Welcome to my github account!
 - I'm interested in solving complex problems with statistical and computational methods
 - I also hold a BS in Mathematics from Duke University
 - Currently working as a Full Stack Developer at EzTrain!